samhann/samhann.github.io/_posts/2016-01-09-fb-newsfeed-style-loader-in-swift.markdown

         ]
 ```

-Next we set the locations or points for the gradient.
+Having set the colours, we set the locations or points for the gradient.
 I declared an extension on CGFloat to easily extract doubleValues.

 ```swift
     let startLocations = [NSNumber(double: gradient.startPoint.x.doubleValue()),